fw-sudo/fortigate_scripts/README.txt

 # All these scripts are for public use, but if they are published elsewhere
 # please mention this GitHub page and do not appropriate them by modifying 2 lines of code
 # all this scripts are in Python, you need to installed previously (https://www.python.org/downloads/)
-# I will update this Readme file if new instructions are needed.
+# I will update this Readme file if new instructions are needed

 CSV_TO
 # To use the scripts named xxx_csv_to_xxx you need to download